How to Grow Okra (Abelmoschus eschulentus)

 The towering stalks of the okra plant provide height, texture, and color to the home garden.
 Both beautiful and productive, okra can be harvested for several weeks throughout the summer.

-Because okra germinates and grows best when planted in soil that has warmed above 80 F, northern gardeners often start seeds in flats and transplant seedlings when the weather heats up.
+Because okra germinates and grows best when planted in soil that has warmed above 80 degrees F, northern gardeners often start seeds in flats and transplant seedlings when the weather heats up.
 In warmer regions of the country, seeds are often direct-sown.
 Nicking the seed coat of okra seeds can help improve germination rates.
-Sow okra seeds ½” deep.
-Seeds will typically germinate in 6-18 days.
-When direct-sowing okra, space seeds 2” apart and thin to a final spacing of 12-18” apart.
-Okra develops best in warm climates with warm nights, preferring temperatures between 68 and 95 degrees.

 Okra pods are harvested for eating when they are young and immature, just after the flowers fade.
 Okra pods can be harvested every few days with pruning shears or a sharp knife.
 If pods are longer than 5 inches, they might be tough, though there are some varieties that grow longer than others and these may still be tender.